dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

 - comment on GitHub about that the idea is to release this blog post as soon as possible to see the traction
 - if the community show interest, we can further elaborate securing Nest with Auth0.
 Who knows, we might even create a OSS module to easily handle this on Nest

+## Final Thoughts

-## Next: Automated Tests, i18n, Database Integration
+WebSockets, Automated Tests, i18n, Database Integration

+Conclusion